 I’m excited.
 This year, I will spend Father’s Day with my own special Dad.
 In his honour, I thought I’d share a few gift ideas.
 These are presents I could give, and know they’d be appreciated.
 But probably like most Dads, I could give him anything and he’d be happy!

-Gift Ideas: My Dad Would Like…
+Gift Ideas For My Dad

 There’s so many wonderful options I could include here, but I try to keep my articles brief and to the point.
 I do… usually… attempt to, anyway!
 As always in a situation with such a plethora of choice, I’m inspired by Think Tasmania members.
 From personal experience, I just know (with 100% confidence) they offer our readers great service and great products.

 My Dad is officially retired now, but he’s still a farmer at heart.
 That’s why I think a trip with Herbaceous Tours would suit him perfectly.
 He could meet like-minded primary producers in person, and learn how things grow in Tasmania.
 The livestock and unique crops would be of particular interest, and of course he’d enjoy sampling the wares.

 Blue Penguin Wines